Klingebeil/homepage/_posts/2018-01-07-kritische-notizen-zur-blockchain.md

 Und der Entwickler Ben Adida hat einen ebenfalls kritischen Artikel [über den Einsatz von Blockchain bei Wahlen geschrieben][13].

-> Blockchain can help a bit with voting, but it’s not doing the most important part of the work.
-It doesn’t help tally secret ballots in a publicly verifiable way.
-It doesn’t provide individual verifiability that a ballot was correctly encoded.
-And it’s not useful for voting eligibility, since that’s all about human authentication and a centrally produced voter list.
+> Blockchain can help a bit with voting, but it‘s not doing the most important part of the work.
+It doesn‘t help tally secret ballots in a publicly verifiable way.
+It doesn‘t provide individual verifiability that a ballot was correctly encoded.
+And it‘s not useful for voting eligibility, since that‘s all about human authentication and a centrally produced voter list.
 At best, in voting, Blockchain can be a ledger that helps us track the voting metadata.

 (Ich gehe auch fest davon aus, dass wir in den nächsten Wochen und Monaten vermehrt kritische Artikel zu anderen Use-Cases sehen werden.)